DynamoDB Tables

 iamRoleStatements

-on your compute resource
+on your compute resource to define a custom policy.

 resources:myDynamoDbTable:type: dynamo-db-tableproperties:primaryKey:partitionKey:name: idtype: stringmyFunction:type: functionproperties:packaging:type: stacktape-lambda-buildpackproperties:entryfilePath: path/to/my/lambda.tsenvironment:- name: TABLE_NAMEvalue: $ResourceParam('myDynamoDbTable', 'name')connectTo:- myDynamoDbTable